moogacs/docs.buf.build/docs/tour/configure-and-build.md

 ---
 id: configure-and-build
-title: 1 Configure and Build
+title: 1 Configure and build
 ---

 We'll start our tour by configuring `buf` and building the `.proto` files that define